philsturgeon/awesome-earth/README.md

 ## Food
 - [Able & Cole](https://www.abelandcole.co.uk/) - Get fruit, veg, pantry staples, and other organic food delivered in returnable, reusable, recyclable packaging.
 Seasonal boxes of veg so its not traveling around the world, sustainably sourced fish, they've even got beer.
+- [All Plants - Vegan Prepared Meals](https://allplants.com/) - Get super tasty and 100% plant-based meals cooked by chefs and delivered straight to your door.
+Two people getting six meals works out at £5 a meal, which is amazing.
+Use [this referral link](https://allplants.mention-me.com/me/referee/registerko/48827185/206943008/er/796b4fb5d581862f565aa73f01fe733b8576831c/fe/cw?epr=1) to get £10 off your first box.
+We'll get £10 off our next box, so we'll spend that saving on trees on [Offset Earth](https://offset.earth/philsturgeon). 🥳
 - [Bees Wrap](https://www.beeswrap.com/) - Stop using cling film and start using reusable recyclable wraps made from bees wax and organic jojoba oil.
+- [EIT Food](https://www.eitfood.eu/) - EIT Food is Europe’s leading food innovation initiative, working to make the food system more sustainable, healthy and trusted by consumers.
 - [Farm Drop](https://www.farmdrop.com/) - Next day delivery in London for groceries and household products from local and independend producers.
 - [Food Cloud](https://food.cloud/) - FoodCloud is a social enterprise that connects businesses with surplus food to charities in their local communities that need it via a software platform.
 - [Forkful](https://www.forkful.app/) - Sustainable, nutritious eating that is as good for you as it is for the planet.
 With our powerful recipe search, you can view the nutritional benefit and environmental impact of thousands of recipes at a glance, empowering you to make awesome decisions.